-In Windows 8, Microsoft has introduced a way to start your computer.
-This feature is called as Fast Startup.
+In Windows 8/10, Microsoft has introduced a way to start your computer.
+This feature is called Fast Startup.
 Currently, in Windows 7, users could either shut down their computers, put it to Sleep or Hibernate.
-According to usage data it had, it found that a very small percentage of users actually prefered to use the Hibernate option.
+According to usage data it had, it found that a very small percentage of users actually preferred to use the Hibernate option.

-The Fast Startup option is enabled by default in Windows 8.
+The Fast Startup option is enabled by default in Windows 11/10/8.
 You can access its settings here.
 Press Win+W key, start typing Power and hit Enter to open Power Options.
-You can learn more such Windows 8 search tips here.
-Alternatively you could click on the Power icon in your notification area and select More Power Options.
+You can learn more about such Windows search tips here.
+Alternatively, you could click on the Power icon in your notification area and select More Power Options.

 Clicking on Power Options will open the following window.